VirtualDharm/practice/RevisionNotes/React.md

 ### Limitations of React:
 One limitation of React is its focus on views, which may require additional libraries or patterns for managing application state and routing.

-### Prop Drilling:
-Prop Drilling occurs when data is passed from one component to deeply nested components, leading to unnecessarily complicated components and maintenance challenges.
-To avoid it, leverage React context or state management libraries.

 ### `dangerouslySetInnerHTML`:
 This property allows rendering raw HTML in a component, replacing the use of innerHTML.
 However, its use should be limited due to potential security risks like cross-site scripting attacks.